evaary/meteoscrapping/readme.txt

     "city": "barcelone",
     "waiting": 5,
     "year": {
-        "from": 2017,
+        "from_": 2017,
-        "to": 2017
+        "to_": 2017
     },
     "month": {
-        "from": 1,
+        "from_": 1,
-        "to": 12
+        "to_": 12
     }
 }

-/!\ Dans l'ancienne version (celle qui est téléchargeable), des _ sont à rajouter après les champs from et to (from_ et to_)
+/!\ dans la version actuelle du code, les _ de from et to sont à retirer.
+Pour utliser l'executable, il faut les garder.